worbis/apps-sdk/doc/tutorials/hello_world.md

 Once you've updated your client with the latest code by double clicking on the file, try adding the torrent and see what happens in your client.

+## Debugging

+To aid in debugging from within the BitTorrent client, there is a small debugging library included.
+Put an error somewhere in `lib/add.js` and then
+run:

+    % python -m griffin.package --debug

+Try adding `hello_world.btapp` to your client.
+You should now see not only a debugging console at the bottom of your app's window but also the error.
+For any kind of logging that you'd like to do within your app, you can just put:

+    console.log('test!')

+That message will end up in the debugging console (and not an alert box).

 ## Failure

 Unfortunately, you can't assume that torrent add operations complete every